Bottom-Feeders/GrabNGO/README.md

 and begin using it right away, thereby decreasing the workload on IT support while keeping users productive.

-The program is comprised of three parts:
+The program is comprised of three parts: Hey

 *   An enterprise G Suite domain
 *   A Google App Engine (GAE) application